 Edwards has done time as a television interviewer, talkback radio host, media advisor and author.
 He first made his name on television in the late 60s thanks to a hard-hitting style of interrogating public figures, which polarised viewers and won him awards.
 His style contrasted with the orthodox interviewing manner of the time, which was reserved, non-confronting and enunciated in 'correct' BBC English.

 Edwards was born in Northern Ireland.
 His father abandoned him after an argument with his mother when he was two years old.
-Edwards chronicled his first 25 years - and the search for the truth about his mysterious father - in 2008 book Daddy was a German Spy and other scandals.
+Edwards chronicled his first 25 years — and the search for the truth about his mysterious father — in 2008 book Daddy was a German Spy and Other Scandals.
 The book recounts how during a return trip to Northern Ireland, Edwards ran into an old teacher, who asked how he had been doing all those years.

 Edwards' reply began "well... went to Queen's University (in Belfast), then to Edinburgh for my doctorate, emigrated to New Zealand, taught at Canterbury University, got into TV, became famous, wrote a book about my experiences, stood unsuccessfully for parliament, became a media adviser to a couple of Labour prime ministers, wrote a book about the '72 general election, worked for a trade union, found myself unemployable, went relief teaching at a local high school, became a radio talkback host, was tried for contempt of court for revealing the suppressed names of three SIS agents in a famous New Zealand spy trial..."

-The conversation which would win Edwards lasting fame occurred in September 1970.
+The conversation which won Edwards lasting fame occurred in September 1970.
 Post office workers were on a go-slow in a bid for higher wages, and communication between unions and managers had completely broken down.
 Gallery got representatives of both sides into the studio, and as the interview neared its end, Edwards managed to get both men to agree to go back into negotiation.
 The go-slow was called off that night.
 This time it was Edwards who won a Feltex Award.

 The following year Edwards "nailed my colours to the mast", by making a failed attempt to win election as a Labour candidate.
 From then on political interviews would be the exception, rather than the rule.